WeimarCinema.org

 Berlin's Deutsche Kinemathek celebrated its 60th anniversary by opening a new exhibition “ArchiVistas – Past Traces and Future Perspectives” (until 5 May 1924) and launching an online magazine Insights – das Magazin der Kinemathek.

 A new restoration of Die Straße, Karl Grune's influential 1923 film will be screened at the Pordenone Silent Film Festival in October 2023.
 This restoration by Stefan Drössler (Filmmuseum München) has been eagerly awaited.
-We are pleased to publish an early version of Drössler's introductory essay for the Pordenone catalogue.
+We are pleased to publish an extended version of Drössler's introductory essay for the Pordenone catalogue.
 A DVD edition of the restored version is planned for a later date.
 The essay can be found here.

 Upcoming workshop: "Provincializing Weimar Culture: Global and Local Perspectives on Interwar Germany" is the title of a workshop to be held in Utrecht (NL) on April 25-26, 2024.
 The workshop will be organized by Nicholas Baer, Jochen Hung and Britta Schilling, with a keynote by Uta Poiger on "Weimar and Now: Culture, Race, Politics".
 For more information, please click here.